 Those taking a modular course are asked to report their uniform mark scheme (UMS) performance and AS Level grades (where available) in the SAQ.
 For students taking linear qualifications, teachers will report your performance via your UCAS reference.

 Oxford does not require you to complete any extra forms, however for most courses, applicants are asked to take a test as part of the application.
 Tutors then shortlist applicants based on students’ applications and performance in the test.

 Each subject will have its own application process so research into this before applying, many require additional essays or tests to be sat so be in the know about what’s required for yours.

 Preparation for each test can always be found online so we recommend you check out sample papers and practice questions.

 Preparation for interviews begins far earlier than when you apply for Oxford as many things you have previously read or done will help you in the application process.
-Continue to build on this knowledge by keeping up to date with the most recent news on your subject.

 While it often varies, some colleges only get in touch within the few weeks before the interview date - therefore, be prepared by continuing to read around your subject so that you aren’t rushed once you have received the letter.

 Interviews for Cambridge generally only require a day of your time whilst Oxford likes its applicants to stay for a few days.
 Nearer the date, it’s most important to spend your time relaxing.

 Brush up on a few things but try to keep calm and enjoy yourself so that you’re comfortable enough to perform your best in the interviews.